Pengrey/pog/README.md

 ### `pog report`

-Generate a PDF report from findings using a [MiniJinja](https://docs.rs/minijinja) template.
+Generate a PDF report from findings using a [MiniJinja](https://docs.rs/minijinja) template and the [tectonic](https://tectonic-typesetting.github.io) embedded TeX engine (no external LaTeX installation required).

 ```
 pog report -t template.tmpl --asset nexus_portal --from 2025/09/01 --to 2026/01/31